 • The Husqvarna 360BT, boasting a CFM of 631, clearly outperforms the 452 CFM of the Husqvarna 150BT.
 With this higher CFM, the Husqvarna 360BT promises a vastly improved leaf blowing capability, allowing you to tackle larger areas with ease.

-• The Husqvarna 150BT's MPH of 270 beats the 232 MPH of the Husqvarna 360BT.
-It therefore expels air faster and should aid you blowing leaves on grass or lifting heavy debris (acorns, etc.) and wet leaves more effectively.
+• With an MPH of 270, the Husqvarna 150BT moderately surpasses the 232 MPH of the Husqvarna 360BT, offering slightly superior airspeed for enhanced performance in blowing leaves on grass or lifting heavy debris and wet leaves.

-• The engine displacement of the Husqvarna 150BT, at 51cc, pales in comparison to the 65.6cc of the Husqvarna 360BT.
+• The engine displacement of the Husqvarna 150BT, at 51 cc, pales in comparison to the 65.6 cc of the Husqvarna 360BT.
 As a result, the latter may consume notably more fuel per stroke, resulting in significantly enhanced power.
+As in the case of the fuel tank capacity, the lower engine displacement of the Husqvarna 150BT can be attributed to the Handheld handling, compared to the backpack handling of the Husqvarna 360BT.
+This design difference allows for the accommodation of the larger engine's weight and dimensions.
+Both leaf blowers come with 2-stroke engines, which necessitate an oil/fuel mix for operation.

 TL;DR